|About What are the signs of pyometra in cats? Diagnosis Treatment Prevention|

 Repeated heat cycles in which the cat does not become pregnant.

 Surgical removal of the uterus and ovaries, antibiotic therapy and supportive care.

 Pyometra (pus-filled uterus) is a serious and life-threatening infection associated with a condition known as cystic endometrial hyperplasia (CEH).
 It used to be thought that female cats were induced ovulators, meaning ovulation occurs when the cat mates, however, it is now believed that the female ovulates spontaneously (without mating) and several ovulations may have occurred without the owner being aware.

 Normally if no pregnancy occurs, the lining will regress at the end of the heat cycle, however, frequent heat cycles, spontaneous ovulation and administration of progestins (used to control heat cycles in cats) may result in abnormal endometrial growth.
 In this situation, prolonged exposure to progesterone results in hyperplasia (enlargement) of the endometrium and causes the endometrium glands to become cystic.
-Other influencing factors such as the inhibition of myometrial (uterine wall) contractions, the cervix is closed, white blood cell activity is decreased at this time, creating an ideal environment for bacteria to grow.
-E. coli and Streptococcus spp are most commonly isolated from the cat, however, other bacteria can also occur.
+Other influencing factors such as the inhibition of myometrial (uterine wall) contractions, closed cervix, decreased white blood cell activity can create ideal environment for bacteria to grow.

 Pyometra can occur in any unspayed female, however, there is a higher incidence in cats over five years of age.
 Most cases of pyometra occur within 60 days of the female being in estrus.

 How does bacteria get into the uterus?